willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 ### Premature Optimization

-Donald Knuth said: _premature optimization is the root of all evil_.
-There is **only cost**, and **no benefit**.
-Actually, optimized systems are much more complexes than just rewriting a loop or using [pre-increment instead of post-increment](http://stackoverflow.com/questions/24886/is-there-a-performance-difference-between-i-and-i-in-c).
+Donald Knuth said: "_premature optimization is the root of all evil_.
+There is **only cost**, and **no benefit**".
+Actually, optimized systems are much more complex than just rewriting a loop or using [pre-increment instead of post-increment](http://stackoverflow.com/questions/24886/is-there-a-performance-difference-between-i-and-i-in-c).
-You will just end up with unreadable code, that is why [Premature Optimization is often considered an anti-pattern](http://www.c2.com/cgi/wiki?PrematureOptimization).
+You will just end up with unreadable code.
+That is why [Premature Optimization is often considered an anti-pattern](http://www.c2.com/cgi/wiki?PrematureOptimization).

-A friend of mine often repeats that there are two rules to optimize an
+A friend of mine often says that there are two rules to optimize an
 application:

 * don't do it;